-SoCS hosts 10 staff members as of April 2022, including an Administrative Officer, two Undergraduate Program Counsellors, two IT Analysts, an Industry Liaison Officer, an Administrative and Academic Support, an Instructional Support Coordinator, and two Program Assistants, one each for the undergraduate and graduate programs.
+SoCS hosts 9.6 staff members as of November 2021, including an Administrative Officer, two Undergraduate Program Counsellors, an Industry Liaison Officer, two IT Analyst IIIs, an Instructional Support Coordinator, two Program Assistants, one each for the undergraduate and graduate programs, and a part-time Administrative Support Clerk.

 To support the rapidly growing undergraduate programs, SoCS has been hiring Teaching Assistants (TAs) for many instructional related tasks, including grading assignments/exams, tutoring students in labs, and administrating academic integrity.
 Using TAs for these tasks has the benefits of low budget requirements, job opportunities for our students, and ability to quickly adapt to enrolment changes.
 However, it also brings high administrative overhead for planning, advertising, interviewing, and filling TA positions.
 The Academic Staff Hiring Committee responsible for these tasks was considered the most demanding SoCS committee.
-Other challenges include training TAs to better prepare them for the job, managing multiple TAs in a single course, maintaining consistency among multiple sections of the same courses, evaluating TA performances, and avoiding conflict of interests (especially for handling academic misconduct cases).
+Other challenges include training TAs to better prepare them for the job, managing multiple TAs in a single course, maintaining consistency among multiple sections of the same courses, evaluating

+TA performances, and avoiding conflict of interests (especially for handling academic misconduct cases).

 Besides the issue of TA management, the increase in the number of undergraduate students also adds heavy workload to our Program Counsellor (G. Klotz).
-With 850+ full-time-equivalent (FTE)

-undergraduate students in 2020/21 academic year, the ratio of students-to-counsellor at SoCS is much higher than the average in CEPS.
+With 850+ full-time-equivalent (FTE) undergraduate students in 2020/21 academic year, the ratio of students-to-counsellor at SoCS is much higher than the average in CEPS.